{

 • The third line is an Array with a new object

-In this example, Let’s create a non-empty array with object data that is empty or default values.
+Let’s consider creating a non-empty array with empty or default object values.

 interface User {